Five Book Marketing Mistakes That Kill Sales Before Launch

 While it’s important not to get paralyzed by what others are doing, understanding the competitive landscape helps you position your book effectively.

 Ignoring what other authors in your space are writing about leaves you without a benchmark.
+For more on marketing that builds trust, see Richard’s interview with Jeff Hassemer.
 If you don’t know what’s selling and why, you’re missing insights that could make your book more marketable.

 When I work with ghostwriting clients, competitive analysis is part of the process.
 We look at what’s already on the shelf, identify gaps, and position the client’s book to fill them.
 A book that enters a conversation already happening in the market has a built-in audience.
 A book that ignores the conversation enters a vacuum.